Advanced Mineral Resources Development

-- Proof of academic degree and study records: the minimum requirement is a Bachelor´s degree with a study duration of at least 7 semesters or with 210 achieved ECTS.
+- Proof of academic degree (BSc certificate) and study records (Transcript of Records): the minimum requirement is a Bachelor´s degree with a study duration of at least 7 semesters or with 210 achieved ECTS.
 In case the academic degree has not been achieved at one of the partner universities, diplomas and study records are to be certified in compliance with the national legislation where the application is submitted.

-- Applicants from China, Mongolia and Vietnam have to submit an APS certificate (certificate by the "Akademische Prüfstelle") along with the application for admission
+- Chinese and Vietnamese applicants need to submit an APS certificate ("Akademische Prüfstelle") along with the application for admission

 Please submit your application documents by mail service to this address: